aiven/aiven-operator/docs/content/en/docs/installation/prerequisites/_index.md

 weight: 1
 ---

-The Aiven Kubernetes Operator supports all major Kubernetes distributions, both locally and in the cloud.
+The Aiven Operator supports all major Kubernetes distributions, both locally and in the cloud.

 Make sure you have the following:
 - To use the operator, you need admin access to a Kubernetes cluster.